stegrial/analyzer-testing/spec/scope/planetblue/README.md

 - leave review and check reviews
 - visit students discounts
 - visit all customer care links in a footer
-- visit all support links in the a footer
+- check header and footer